 Is it any good?

-Most kids would be entertained by merely looking at the Muppets, even if they never opened their mouths.
-So it goes without saying that the skit-driven Muppet Show still succeeds at serving up laughs for all ages, even though some of the celebrity guest stars -- and their era-specific hairstyles -- are a little dated.
+Most kids would be entertained just by looking at the Muppets, even if they never spoke, so it goes without saying that this skit-driven show Show still succeeds at serving up laughs for all ages.
+Though, some of the celebrity guest stars -- and their era-specific hairstyles -- are a little dated.
 (Songstress Anne Murray and illusionist Doug Henning come to mind.)

 There's just something about Muppet humor that's inherently timeless, whether it's the Swedish Chef's spirited "bort-bort-bort!" or Dr. Bunsen Honeydew's accident-prone experiments with Beaker in the Muppet Labs.
 But the series' real genius lies in its tip-of-the-hat to parents at home with clever parodies of pop-culture touchstones, including the Lost in Space-inspired sci-fi spoof "Pigs in Space."
 It kind of makes you wish The Muppet Show was still on the air...can you imagine the fun they'd have now?